Weakly Chained Spaces: Background

 We will abuse notation involving images and inverse images of subsets of $X\times X$, for example writing $f(E)$ rather than $\left( f\times f\right) (E)$.
 In this notation one may take the definition of uniform continuity of $f:X\rightarrow Y$ between uniform spaces to be that for any entourage $E$ in $Y$, $f^{-1}(E)$ is an entourage in $X$.
 Equivalently, for every entourage $E $ in $Y$ there is an entourage $F$ in $X$ such that $f(F)\subset E$.
 Following \cite{BPUU}, we say that $f$ is \textit{bi-uniformly continuous} if $f$ is uniformly continuous and for every entourage $E$ in $X$, $f(E)$ is an entourage in $f(X)$.
 A bijective bi-uniformly continuous function is called a \textit{uniform homeomorphism}.
 It is easy to check that if $f$ is uniformly continuous, the inverse image (resp. image) of any uniformly open (resp. chain connected) set is uniformly open (resp. chain connected).

-We now very briefly recall the basics of discrete homotopy theory for uniform spaces, much of which is from \cite{BPUU}, but \cite{PLS} has additional results and uses our current notation; \cite{PW1} has an exposition in the more familiar setting of metric spaces.
-Let $X$ be a uniform space.
-A discrete homotopy between $E$-chains $\alpha_{0}$ and $\alpha_{n}$ with the same endpoints is a finite sequence $\eta=\{\alpha_{0},...,\alpha_{n}\}$ of $E$-chains such that $\alpha_{i}$ differs from $\alpha_{i-1}$ by adding or removing a single point (excluding endpoints).
-If $\alpha_{0}$ is a loop and $\alpha_{n}$ is a single point then $\alpha_{0}$ is called $E$-null.
-We denote by $\overline{\alpha}$ the reversal of $\alpha$ and $\alpha\ast\beta$ denotes the concatenation of $\beta$ followed by $\alpha$ (assuming the endpoint of $\alpha$ is the first point of $\beta$).
-Fixing a basepoint $\ast$, the set of all equivalence classes $[\alpha]_{E}$ of $E$-chains starting at $\ast$ is denoted by $X_{E}$; the endpoint mapping is denoted $\phi_{E}:X_{E}\rightarrow X$, which is surjective if and only if every pair of points in $X$ may be joined by an $E$-chain; more strongly if $X$ is chain connected.
-For the metric entourage $E_{\varepsilon}$ in a metric space, we denote $X_{E_{\varepsilon}}$ simply by $X_{\varepsilon}$ and $\phi_{E_{\varepsilon}}$ by $\phi_{\varepsilon} $.
+We now very briefly recall the basics of discrete homotopy theory for uniform spaces, continuing from the Introduction.
+Much of this is from \cite{BPUU}, but \cite{PLS} has additional results and uses our current notation.
+Also, \cite{PW1} has an exposition in the more familiar setting of metric spaces.
+Let $X$ be a uniform space and $E$ be an entourage.
+There are two basic $E$-homotopy moves that are useful: adding or taking away a repeated point.
+For example, by adding or taking away repeated points we can always assume, up to $E$-homotopy, that two $E$-chains with the same endpoints have the same number of points; one can then work with \textquotedblleft corresponding\textquotedblright\ points, which is useful for some arguments.
+This is also helpful when considering concatenation: if $\alpha$ and $\beta$ are $E$-chains such that the last point $y$ of $\alpha$ is the first point of $\beta$, $\alpha\ast\beta$ denotes the concatenation of $\beta$ followed by $\alpha$.
+Strictly speaking, the concatenation repeats $y$, but the duplicate can be removed up to $E$-homotopy.
+We denote by $\overline{\alpha}$ the reversal of $\alpha$.
+If $\alpha$ is an $E$-loop that is $E$-homotopic to its start/end point then $\alpha$ is called $E$-null.
 We will denote $[\{x_{0},...,x_{n}\}]_{E}$ simply by $[x_{0},...,x_{n}]_{E}$.
-There are two basic moves that are useful: adding or taking away a repeated point.
-For example, by adding or taking away repeated points we can always assume, up to $E$-homotopy, that two $E$-chains with the same endpoints have the same number of points.
-One can then work with \textquotedblleft corresponding\textquotedblright\ points, which is useful for some arguments.
-Also, removing a duplicate basepoint is always the final step in a non-trivial null $E$-homotopy.
 As long as $X$ is chain connected, choice of basepoint does not matter up to uniform homeomorphism (\cite{BPUU}), and we may always choose (and we will always assume) the maps in these constructions to be basepoint preserving.
-For example, if $\ast$ is the basepoint in $X$, we choose $[\ast]_{E}$ to be the basepoint of $X_{E}$.
+For example, if $\ast$ is the basepoint in $X$, we choose $[\ast]_{E} =[\{\ast\}]_{E}$ to be the basepoint of $X_{E}$.
+Note that by definition, the image of $\phi_{E}$ is $U_{\ast}^{E}$ (see Lemma \ref{10}).